-The project aims to foster international debate around the question of the ethical-political relationship through the organization of three international conferences— ‘Subjectivity and the Political 2016,’ ‘The Meaning of Violence,’ and ‘Rethinking Transformation,’ in March 2016, 2017, and 2018 respectively—at the Universidad Carlos III de Madrid; the development of standing relationships between other national and international research projects; presentations at national and international conferences; and the publication of a variety of journal articles and book chapters.
+The project aims to foster international debate around the question of the ethical-political relationship through the organization of three international conferences— ‘Subjectivity and the Political 2016,’ ‘The Meaning of Violence,’ ‘Rethinking Transformation,’ and ‘Poststructuralism: Past, Present, Future,’ in March 2016, 2017, 2018 and 2019 respectively—at the Universidad Carlos III de Madrid and Universidad Complutense de Madrid; the development of standing relationships between other national and international research projects; presentations at national and international conferences; and the publication of a variety of journal articles and book chapters.

 These activities will contribute to the completion and publication of six books that will examine various facets of the ethical-political relationship: